Nemois-git/nemois_Worker/README.md

-# Nemois Local LLM Studio
+# nemois Local LLM Studio

-**Nemois Local LLM Studio** is a universal app for iOS and macOS designed for developers and advanced users.
+**nemois Local LLM Studio** is a universal app for iOS and macOS designed for developers and advanced users.
 This application allows you to run AI models directly on your own devices and expose an OpenAI-compatible API on your local network.
 Since the entire process runs exclusively on your device, it ensures a high level of privacy and data security.

 ## ✨ Key Features

 - **Universal App:** Flawlessly supports both iOS and macOS with a single codebase.
 - **Local API Server:** A built-in lightweight web server (Vapor) provides an OpenAI-compatible `/v1/chat/completions` endpoint on your local network.
 - **Built-in Foundation Model:** Instantly use the OS's built-in models through Apple's `FoundationModel` framework.
-- **Real-time Resource Monitoring:** Check system resources like CPU and memory usage in real-time from the app's dashboard (currently using simulated data).
+- **Real-time Resource Monitoring:** Check system resources like CPU and memory usage in real-time from the app's dashboard.
 - **Modern UI with SwiftUI:** Built with SwiftUI for a smooth and responsive user experience.

 ## 🚀 Getting Started